NUS-Project-SaBai/BackEnd/README.md

 pipenv install
 ```

-\*Do this in the virtual environment

 ### Start the server

-This command will makemigrations, migrate the database, pull auth0 users, and start the server.
+This command will run the data schema migrations, pull auth0 users, and start the server.
 The commands used are explained [here](#commands-used-when-running-the-following).

 ```bash
 pipenv run start